-Therapy for Immune Mediated Platelet Destruction
+Therapy for Immune-Mediated Platelet Destruction

 Prednisolone, Prednisone, or Dexamethasone

 These steroid hormones are the first line of defense and, often all that is necessary to bring platelet counts back up.
-Unfortunately, long-term use should be expected and this means steroid side effects are eventually inevitable: excessive thirst, possible urinary tract infection, panting, poor hair coat etc. The good news is that these effects should resolve once medication is discontinued; further, if side effects are especially problematic, other medications can be brought in to reduce the dose of steroid needed.
+Unfortunately, long-term use should be expected and this means steroid side effects are eventually inevitable: excessive thirst, possible urinary tract infection, panting, poor hair coat, etc. The good news is that these effects should resolve once the medication is discontinued; further, if side effects are especially problematic, other medications can be brought in to reduce the dose of steroid needed.
 Prednisolone is the pre-activated form of prednisone.

 This injectable medication is mildly immune suppressive but also seems to stimulate a sudden burst of platelet release from the marrow megakaryocytes.
 The platelets released in response to vincristine contain a phagocyte toxin so that when they are ultimately eaten by spleen phagocytes, the phagocytes will die.
-While repeated injections of vincrist, ine ultimately do not yield the same effect, at least a one-time dose may be extremely helpful.
+While repeated injections of vincristine, ine ultimately do not yield the same effect, at least a one-time dose may be extremely helpful.
 Vincristine is extremely irritating if delivered outside of the vein.
 It must be given by IV cleanly or the overlying tissue will slough.
 Vincristine is generally used for unstable or more severely affected patients.

 Azathioprine, Cyclophosphamide or Mycophenolate

 When corticosteroids alone have not yielded a good response after a week or if a reduction in steroids dose is desired, a second immune-suppressive agent can be used.
 These medications may not have steroid side effects but they have other issues of their own that must be considered.
-Cyclosporine is an immune-modulator often used in organ transplantation.
+Cyclosporine is an immune modulator often used in organ transplantation.

 Photo courtesy of MarVista Vet

-You might think that a transfusion of blood or at least platelet-rich plasma might be helpful in treating a platelet dysfunction.
+You might think that a transfusion of blood or at least platelet-rich plasma might be helpful in treating platelet dysfunction.
 The problem is that platelets do not survive well after removal from a blood donor.
 You have about 12 hours to deliver the freshly withdrawn blood to the recipient before the platelets become inactive.
-After the platelets are delivered, they are likely to live only hours.
+After the platelets are delivered, they are likely to live only for hours.
 In general, most efforts are spent on establishing immune suppression.
 That said, if the patient has had significant blood loss as a result of her platelet deficiency, a transfusion will certainly replace red blood cells even if it cannot effectively replace platelets.

 Gamma Globulin Transfusion

 Gamma globulins are blood proteins including antibodies.
-Human gamma globulin appears to occupy the phagocyte antibody binding site so that coated platelets cannot be grabbed out of the circulation.
+Human gamma globulin appears to occupy the phagocyte antibody binding site so that coated platelets cannot be grabbed out of circulation.
 This has been a promising therapy for both humans and dogs but is generally prohibitively expensive.
 Furthermore, research has shown that results are similar to those obtained simply by using vincristine.
 Since a less expensive treatment exists with less potential for side effects, gamma globulin therapy is rarely used.

 Photo courtesy of MarVista Vet

-If medication simply does not work or the condition keeps recurring once medications are discontinued, the solution may be to simply remove the spleen.
+If the medication simply does not work or the condition keeps recurring once medications are discontinued, the solution may be to simply remove the spleen.
 After all, this is where the phagocytes removing the platelets are primarily located.
 In humans, immune-mediated platelet destruction is generally treated with splenectomy first.
-Response in dogs has not been as predictably good, thus in veterinary medicine it is generally one of the last therapies invoked and is reserved for patients with recurrence issues.
+Response in dogs has not been as predictably good, thus in veterinary medicine, it is generally one of the last therapies invoked and is reserved for patients with recurrence issues.

 TPO Receptor Agonists (Romiplostim and Eltrombopag)

-Hepatic thrombopoetin is one of the factors the liver makes in response to removing old platelets from circulation.
-Remember, when platelet removal switches to the spleen in this disease, hepatic thrombopoetin is not generated and the bone marrow may not be properly stimulated.
+Hepatic thrombopoietin is one of the factors the liver makes in response to removing old platelets from circulation.
+Remember, when platelet removal switches to the spleen in this disease, hepatic thrombopoietin is not generated and the bone marrow may not be properly stimulated.
 These two agents have revolutionized ITP treatment in humans so we bring them up here.
-They act by enhancing the marrow's response to hepatic thrombopoetin.
+They act by enhancing the marrow's response to hepatic thrombopoietin.
 The problem is that eltrombopag does not bind to canine receptors and studies of romiplostim in dogs are sparse.
 That said, it may not be long before research progresses and TPO receptor agonists are included in therapy.

 The good news is that 70-90% of dogs with ITP will recover.
 Factors that bode poorly include: